Ono-Katsuki/Folder-to-Markdown/README.md

-# Directory Structure to Markdown Script
+# Folder to Markdown Converter

 This Python script generates a Markdown file that represents the directory structure of a specified folder.
 It can include the content of the files or just the structure, depending on the user's choice.